pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 The work area in |appname| is based conceptually on a virtual workshop containing these elements:

-- Four walls, a floor, and a ceiling, to provide context for the room.
+ - Four walls, a floor, and a ceiling, just to provide context for the room.
  - An exit sign.
 Clicking on this exits the application.
 If you have made any changes, you will be asked if you want to :ref:`save your session
    <ug-sessions>` first.
  - A large disc in the middle of the floor with a grid on it.
 This is the :newterm:`Stage` on which models are built.
 It provides :ref:`interaction for viewing the models <ug-stage>`.
  - A pole on the right with a :newterm:`Height Slider` that can be used to :ref:`change or reset the view height <ug-viewing>`.
  - Several 3D icons organized into shelves.
 Each icon represents an :newterm:`action` that :ref:`makes some change to models or to the session state <ug-actions>`.
  - A :newterm:`Precision Control` that shows the current interactive :ref:`precision level <ug-precision>` with buttons to increase or decrease it.
  - The :newterm:`Tree Panel` on the back wall that :ref:`displays all models in tree form and allows you to interact with them <ug-tree-panel>`.

 Some interaction requires a more conventional interface; :newterm:`panels` are used in these circumstances.
 A panel is a 2D rectangle that appears in the